VoidNullable/lific/README.md

 lific start    # starts on port 3456
 ```

 On first run, Lific generates an API key and prints it to the console.
-Save it — it won't be shown again.
+It won't be shown again.
 This key is used for MCP and API access.

 Open `http://localhost:3456` to use the web UI.
 The first account you create is the admin.

-The CLI also works directly against the database — no server or auth required:
+The CLI also works directly against the database.
+No server or auth required:

 ```bash
 lific project list